mark-wiemer/adware-free-macro-creator/readme.md

-﻿# Pulover's Macro Creator
+﻿# Pulover's Macro Creator, adware-free (PMC-AF)

+## 🚧 Under construction!

+PMC-AF aims to provide an easy-to-install fork of PMC without bundling any unnecessary software.
+PMC's default installer includes sponsored adware and has for years, and Pulover has not shown any intention of removing it.
+However, as this repo currently stands, it's just a fork, and hasn't provided any alternative installer.
+Check back later for updates.

+## Overview

-Pulover's Macro Creator is a Free Automation Tool and Script Generator based on AutoHotkey language.
+Pulover's Macro Creator (PMC) is a Free Automation Tool and Script Generator based on AutoHotkey language.
 It features a large range of automation commands, has a built-in recorder and can capture inputs in its interface.
 The macros can be executed from the program itself or you can export them to AutoHotkey Script format.

 [www.macrocreator.com](https://www.macrocreator.com)